-4. Association of Collegiate Conference and Events Directors – International – AACED-I
+4. Association of Collegiate Conference and Events Directors – International – ACCED-I

 The Association of Collegiate Conference and Events Directors-International consists of over 1,400 campus professionals who design, market, coordinate and plan conferences and special events on the campuses of colleges and universities around the world.
 Since 1980, ACCED-I has increased the visibility and enhanced the stature of the collegiate conference and events profession.

 They offer individual membership for $375.
-The AACED-I has a broad range of other memberships, including corporate, alumni, associate, and student.
+The ACCED-I has a broad range of other memberships, including corporate, alumni, associate, and student.

 5. The International Live Events Association – ILEA

 ILEA is a community centered around celebrating all aspects of live event production and management.
 This enables our members to deliver the very best work to their clients through collaboration, thought-leadership, and idea-sharing.